-In 2021, "winning" will require understanding how you stack up against lender qualifications, prepare to compete with other buyers, and navigate a socially distanced homebuying process until vaccines end the pandemic.
+In the year 2021, "winning" will require understanding how you stack up against lender qualifications, preparing to compete with other buyers, and successfully navigating a socially distant homebuying process until vaccines put an end to the pandemic.

-The 2020 housing market was plagued by low inventory, rising home prices, and endless bidding wars, which made it difficult for some individuals who were interested in purchasing a home to get their foot in the door.
-Will 2021 be any different?
-Or, will it be a good time to buy a house?
+The housing market in 2020 was plagued by low inventory, rising home prices, and endless bidding wars, which made it difficult for some individuals who were interested in purchasing a home to get their foot in the door.
+Will there be any differences in 2021?
+Or, do you think now is a good time to purchase a home?

-Though there’s no crystal ball, a clearer picture is starting to emerge of what this year’s housing market may look like this year is starting to become clearer.
+Even though there is no crystal ball, a picture that is starting to emerge of what the housing market may look like this year is starting to become clearer.

 The 2021 Housing Market: An Overview

-Low-interest rates can help buyers afford more expensive homes if interest rates are low.
+Buyers may be able to qualify for and afford more expensive homes if interest rates are low.
 However, this also results in increased levels of competition in the market.
-Since everyone now works, studies, and socializes from their living rooms, the massive shift toward working from home may also have you thinking about a place with enough space to accommodate a home office or spread out a little now that everyone works, studies, and socializes from their living rooms.
+Since everyone now works, studies, and socializes from their living rooms, the massive shift toward working from home may also have you thinking about a place with sufficient space to accommodate a home office or spread out a little bit now that everyone works from their living rooms.

 Australian Property Market Forecast 2021

 Even though summer is coming to an end, it appears that housing prices in Australia are still on track to skyrocket.
 The latest information on the housing market reveals that home prices increased by an astounding 2.1 percent in the month of February (3 percent in Sydney).

 According to recently released statistics from the Australian Bureau of Statistics (ABS), the month of January saw a significant increase in the number of people purchasing homes.
 The amount of price pressure being exerted is being amplified by first-time buyers.